Skip to content

 Command

-s4n workflow create my-workflow
+s4n create --name my-workflow

 my-workflow.cwl